jsommers/switchyard/documentation/test_execution.rst

 Following the overall test results showing passed, failed, and pending tests, some summary information is displayed about the test failure, and a debugging session is started.
 By default, Switchyard uses Python's built-in ``pdb`` debugger.
 At the very end of the output, a stack trace is shown and a debugger prompt is displayed:

 .. code-block:: none
    :caption: Additional output from a test failure.
+Notice the error diagnosis in the output below, as well as how Switchyard invokes the debugger (pdb) at the point of failure.

     ************************************************************